 The simple pleasure of being thrust shoreward’s by the great free-ride pulse of the ocean is what existence here is, for some, all about.

-Gold Coast surfing culture
+Gold Coast Surfing

 Surf culture permeates the Gold Coast’s land life as much as it does the waves.